shaozhm/shine/README.md

 ## Download and Installation

 The below steps describes you to run SHINE for application programming model using 2 approaches.
-Choose the one that best fits you.
+Choose the one that best fits .

 1. [Running in SAP Web IDE for SAP HANA](#running-in-sap-web-ide-for-sap-hana)
 2. [Generating MTAR using WebIDE and deploy manually to XSA system](#generating-mtar-using-webide-and-deploy-manually-to-xsa-system)